Fresh Fun Flavor

 💗 Why You’ll Love This Banana Bread

-• One bowl, zero fuss: Everything mixes up in one bowl — less cleanup, more banana bliss.
+• One bowl, zero fuss: Everything mixes up in one bowl.
+Less cleanup, yes please.

 • Oil-free and naturally sweetened: Cashew butter adds richness and keeps this bread moist while pure maple syrup brings that gentle sweetness.

-• Super moist with a delicate crunch: Tender inside and just lightly crisp on the edges — texture goals achieved.
+• Super moist with a delicate crunch: Tender inside and just lightly crisp on the edges.

-• Versatile perfection: The batter also makes delightfully soft muffins that are perfect for a cozy morning or to place out with a brunch spread.
+• Versatile perfection: The batter also makes delightfully soft muffins that are perfect for a cozy morning or to compliment a brunch spread.

 • Classic flavor, vegan magic: You’d never guess this banana bread is dairy-free, egg-free, and refined sugar-free — just old-fashioned comfort made plant-based.

-• Family-approved favorite: My whole crew devoured this loaf before it even cooled, so I can confirm it passes every taste test.
+• Family-approved favorite: My family devoured this loaf before it even fully cooled, so I can confirm it passes every taste test.

 🍌Ingredients & Helpful Substitutions